HTML And Front-end Architecture

 Making things more usable by members of the disabled community

-• Legal obligations (such as ADA) depending on your website
+• Legal obligations (such as ADA) depending on the website

 What is POUR?